Carbonitex/carbon-commander/README.md

 ## Features

 - 🤖 AI-powered command palette with OpenAI and local Ollama support
-- 🔌 Ecosystem for external service integrations (only SmarterMail is working well atm)
+- 🔒 Secure by design with encrypted storage
 - ⚡ Real-time responses with streaming support
-- 🛠️ Extensible tool system for custom functionality
+- 🛠️ Extensible tool system with host-specific configurations
 - ⌨️ Fully customizable keyboard shortcuts
 - 🔄 Smart context-aware suggestions and autocomplete
-- 📚 Comprehensive help system and documentation built into the extension
+- 📚 Built-in help system and documentation

 ## Prerequisites Guide (for Beginners)